 Choose your reaction

-If you’re feeling guilty because you ate too many cupcakes at a party, or frustrated because the scale isn’t moving in the right direction, you can spiral into feelings of guilt, annoyance or regret.
+If you’re feeling guilty because you ate too many snacks from the pantry, or frustrated because the scale isn’t moving in the right direction, you can spiral into feelings of guilt, annoyance or regret.
 Instead, you can take a moment to reframe your thinking.
 What’s a better reaction?
-Perhaps next time you eat before parties so you’re less vulnerable to temptation.
+Perhaps next time you avoid buying treats so you’re less vulnerable to temptation.
 Or you might acknowledge that this plateau isn’t going to stop your progress.
 Everyone suffers setbacks.
 The difference is how you respond.

 Boost your resilience with gratitude